ProsperousHeart/Basics-Boot-Camp/README.md

 **Enrollment For Nov 2021 closes:**  Nov 19, 2021

-Once you have enrolled, you will reeive an email with additional instructions - including how to access our Discord server & Facebook group.
+Once you have enrolled, you will receive an email with additional instructions - including how to access our Discord server & Facebook group.

 ## Important Dates